hvwaldow/pyws-BE-15-2-26/README.md

 \>=2.6) version of Python installed system-wide that includes the [`virtualenv`](https://virtualenv.pypa.io/en/latest/) package.
-Also building the necessary modules requires your system to have the build-toolchain (such as compilers) installed.
+Also building the necessary modules requires your system to have the build-tool-chain (such as compilers) installed.
 This should be no issue for all stock Linux distributions.

 Activate the virtual environment: